Kenncobby/SQL-Server-Data-Warehouse/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **Data Warehouse Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project demonstrates a comprehensive data warehousing solution, from ingesting data, to designing and implementing a data warehouse.
+Designed as a portfolio project, it highlights industry best practices in Database Development and Data Engineering.

 ---
 ## 📖 Project Overview